-As defined in section 3.W, a nontraditional oncology RTP is an RTP that is approved by the oncology RTC and that is intentionally non-continuous.
-A nontraditional oncology RTP may be a maximum of 5 years in duration.
-The oncology specialty stipulates that in a nontraditional RTP, all the specialty's requirements for residency training must be met, and that all training must take place within clearly defined, continuous blocks of training time.
+As defined in section 3.Y, a non-traditional oncology RTP is an RTP that is approved by the oncology RTC and that is intentionally non-continuous.
+A non-traditional oncology RTP may be a maximum of 5 years in duration.
+The oncology specialty stipulates that in a non-traditional RTP, all the specialty's requirements for residency training must be met, and that all training must take place within clearly defined, continuous blocks of training time.

-8.B.9 TRAINING TIMES
+9.B.9 TRAINING TIMES

-8.B.9.a TRAINING WEEK
+9.B.9.a TRAINING WEEKS

 A directly or indirectly supervised workweek is defined as a minimum of four 10-hour days or five 8-hour days that amount to a 40-hour calendar week.
-Ideally, training weeks are acquired in 2-week blocks.
-If needed, to meet physical distancing requirements, 1-week blocks may be accrued.
+Training weeks are to be acquired in 2-week blocks, at a minimum, unless otherwise specified in this section of the CM.
+If needed, to meet physical distancing requirements, 1-week blocks may be accrued with a letter of explanation submitted by the PD to the oncology CC.

-8.C THE ONCOLOGY RESIDENCY TRAINING PROGRAM (RTP)
+9.C THE ONCOLOGY RESIDENCY TRAINING PROGRAM (RTP)

-8.C.1 ONCOLOGY RTP REGISTRATION AND EVALUATION
+9.C.1 ONCOLOGY RTP REGISTRATION AND EVALUATION

-8.C.1.a ONCOLOGY RTP REGISTRATION
+9.C.1.a ONCOLOGY RTP REGISTRATION

-As described in section 4.F.4, an oncology RTP must register with the ACVIM and be approved by the RTC before accepting residents for training.
+As described in section 4.D.4, an oncology RTP must register with the ACVIM and be approved by the RTC before accepting residents for training.
 The PD must submit a completed RTP registration form online for review by the RTC.

-The RTC either approves the RTP, or provides details of those deficiencies that must be corrected before the RTP can be approved.
+The RTC either approves the RTP or provides details of those deficiencies that must be corrected before the RTP can be approved.

-Each year, the PD must update and renew the RTP's registration with the ACVIM by the date specified on the ACVIM website, to ensure the RTP remains ACVIM-approved, in good standing (section 3.T.2) and adequate to train residents in oncology.
+Each year, the PD must update and renew the RTP's registration with the ACVIM by the date specified on the ACVIM website, to ensure the RTP remains ACVIM-approved, in good standing (section 3.V.4) and adequate to train residents in oncology.

-8.C.1.b ONCOLOGY RTP PROBATION
+9.C.1.b ONCOLOGY RTP PROBATION